Straightly/attention/Journal/Journal.md

 **Prompt (19:51):** Can you add an .gitignore in folder iPhoneApp to ignore the node_modules?

 **Action:** Creating .gitignore in iPhoneApp folder to ignore node_modules, iOS build artifacts, and other generated files that shouldn't be committed to git.

+**Prompt (19:56):** Please update iPhoneApp/projectPlan.md

+**Action:** Updating projectPlan.md to mark Phases 1-4 as complete, add completion notes, and document the successful deployment to iPhone.

+**Prompt (20:19):** I want to replace the default icon of the iPhone app.
+I have the image at iPhoneApp/icon.png

+**Action:** Helping user replace default app icon.
+Need to generate multiple icon sizes (1024x1024 for App Store, plus various sizes for iOS) and update Xcode asset catalog.